 The Egyptians also import ebony, ivory, frankincense and myrrh.
 In the tomb of Sahure, a depiction of this event shows the King rising up to the heavens bearing a myrrh tree.

-Myrrh is used is rituals and burned as incense.
+Myrrh is used is rituals as incense.
 Spiritually, myrrh connects to divinity.
-As incense it cleanses and purifies a space for magical or creative purposes.
-Myrrh is associated with death as a beginning, and the earth as a place of rebirth, and the divine connection of heavens and earth.
+It cleanses and purifies a space for magical or creative purposes.
+Myrrh is associated with death as a beginning, the earth as a place of rebirth, and the divine connection of heavens and earth.

-In natural healing, myrrh flower, resin and myrrh oil tea, ointments, aromatherapy and extracts of myrrh are thought beneficial to treat symptoms of indigestion, ulcers, colds, cough, asthma, respiratory congestion and arthritis.
+In medieval egg tempera painting, myrrh is used in church panels and murals to impart a scent of divinity as well as cover the odor of egg curing.
+In natural healing, myrrh flower, gum resin, myrrh oil tea, ointments, aromatherapy and extracts of myrrh are used to treat indigestion, ulcers, colds, cough, asthma, respiratory congestion and arthritis.

-In linaments, myrrh has analgesic properties for muscle sprains.
-With natural painkilling and anti-bacterial qualities it's used to treat toothache and as an antiseptic mouthwash.
+In liniments, myrrh has analgesic properties for muscle sprains.
+With natural painkilling and anti-bacterial qualities myrrh is also used to treat toothache, and as an antiseptic mouthwash.

 Myrrh is prominent in the Christmas carol "We Three Kings" written by Pennsylvanian rector John Henry Hopkins Jr in 1857 CE.
 Three kings or wise men of the Orient visit the stable cradle of newborn baby Jesus.